 How to get the most out of your next checkup

-While useful, it can often feel like you may not be getting the most out of your checkups, especially if you forget to talk to the doctor about a worrying health issue.
-To avoid this, here are some important things you can do to ensure you get the most out of your next health checkup.
+While useful, it can often feel like you may not get the most out of your checkups, especially if you forget to talk to the doctor about a worrying health issue.
+To avoid this, we at Pacific Prime Hong Kong have put together a few important things you can do to ensure you get the most out of your next health checkup.

 It is important that if you have health insurance, you check your plan details to see what is and isn’t covered.
-For example, some plans may only cover the full cost of one health checkup a year, while others may cover 50-75% of the cost of the checkup.
-Other plans may cover basic health checkups only, meaning that if you receive an in-depth checkup it may not be covered by your provider.
+For example, some plans may only cover the full cost of one health checkup a year, while others may cover 50-75%.
+Other plans may cover basic health checkups only, meaning that if you receive an in-depth checkup, it may not be covered by your provider.

-Another thing to be aware of is certain elements of a health checkup e.g., a mammogram for women under a specific age may not be covered.
+Another thing to be aware of is that certain elements of a health checkup, e.g., a mammogram for women under a specific age, may not be covered.
 By knowing this, you can avoid some potential issues during the appointment.

 This is especially important if you have a trusted family doctor.
 If they are not in your provider’s network, there could be issues with billing and claims.